peterramsing/church-sound/docs/lexicon.md

 ## Cables

 ### XLR (or Mic Cable)
-> This is a [balanced]() cable that is typically used for microphones and connecting Direct Input boxes (DI) to the sound board.
+> This is a [balanced]() cable that is typically used for microphones and connecting Direct Input boxes (DI) to the mixing board.
 They are also used for connecting [passive]() speakers and monitors to the sound system.

 ![XLR Diagram](../images/xlr-diagram-graphic.png)
 (image CC by [Omegatron](https://commons.wikimedia.org/wiki/User:Omegatron))